mrmitc01/FoodDeliveryDatabase/README.md

 FoodDeliveryDatabase

-This code is used to implement a database of food delivery customers.
+This code is used to implement a database of food delivery customers

 The purposes of each of the following files are stated below: